Bob Print: College career

-After high school, Print attended the University of Dayton from 1962 to 1966.
+Print attended the University of Dayton from 1962 to 1966.
 Initially an end, he served as team captain for Dayton's freshman team in 1962.
 He was moved to guard in 1963 and made the varsity team.
-However, he suffered a season-ending ligament injury after appearing in only one game, thus being granted an extra year of eligibility due to the lost season.
+However, he suffered a season-ending ligament injury after appearing in only one game; he was granted an extra year of eligibility due to the lost season.
 Print received varsity letters from 1964 to 1966, playing as a defensive end in 1964 before playing as a two-way end in 1965.

 After undergoing a weight training program, Print had his best year as a defensive end in 1966.
 He weighed 223 lb during the season, up from 175 lb he had weighed during his high school career.
 Print recalled that "I was more of a flanker back then and I all did was catch passes.
 I think I'm more suited for defense.
 Offense is just blocking and catching passes.
 On defense you get to knock people down.
 It feels good."
 His 1966 season included one game against Northern Michigan where he posted 18 tackles.
 During his collegiate career, he was twice selected a Tri-State All-American.

 Professional career

 After going unselected in the 1967 NFL/AFL draft, Print signed with the San Diego Chargers of the American Football League (AFL) as an undrafted free agent.
 With the Chargers, he was moved to linebacker.
 He impressed the team with his aggressiveness and hard hitting and made the final roster.
 Print appeared in seven games during the 1967 season as a backup before being placed on the practice squad to conclude the season.
 He was limited by an injury sustained in preseason in 1968 but managed to appear in eight games, one as a starter, for the Chargers.
 Print was waived by the Chargers early in 1969 and then claimed off waivers by the Cincinnati Bengals, before he made the surprising decision to leave the team in training camp due to personal issues.

 In September 1969, Print signed with the Edmonton Eskimos of the Canadian Football League (CFL).
-The Edmonton Journal reported that he had the "reputation of being an animal", "the highest recommendation a linebacker can receive".
+The Edmonton Journal reported that he had the reputation for "being an animal", "the highest recommendation a linebacker can receive".
 He appeared in one game before being released a week after his signing.
 He later had a brief stint with the Cleveland Browns in the NFL in 1970 to conclude his career.
 He finished his career with 15 AFL games played and one CFL game played.